 Corpus Christi Work Accident Attorneys

-Suffering an accident in the workplace is a devastating experience, especially if employers could have prevented the incident from occurring.
-According to the Occupational Health and Safety Administration, over 2 million workplace accidents and 5,000 deaths took place in 2017.
+Suffering an accident in the workplace is a devastating experience, especially if employers could have prevented it.
+According to the Occupational Health and Safety Administration (OSHA), over 2 million workplace accidents and 5,000 deaths took place in 2017.
 A vast number of these accidents were preventable.
-Unfortunately, for too many companies, worker safety is less important to employers than productivity and efficiency.
+Unfortunately, for too many companies, worker safety is less important than productivity, efficiency, and profits.

 - Accidents during evacuation